A-J-Financial-Solutions/EW_Dataset/README.md

 ## Introduction

-This repository is dedicated to building an open-source dataset for recognizing Elliott Wave patterns in financial markets using Convolutional Neural Networks (CNNs).
+This repository is dedicated to building an open-source contribution for recognizing Elliott Wave patterns in financial markets using Convolutional Neural Networks (CNNs).
 Elliott Wave theory is a method of technical analysis that looks for recurrent long-term price patterns associated with ongoing changes in investor sentiment and psychology.

 The goal of this dataset is to provide a comprehensive set of impulse wave structures from various financial instruments for use in training machine learning models.